Skillodev/Skillodev/README.md

-# 👋 Hi, I’m Emmanuel Pius | Dev_Emmy
+# 👋 Hi, I’m Emmanuel Pius | Dev_emmy

-### 🚀 Full-Stack Engineer & Mobile Specialist
+### 🚀 Full-Stack Engineer, Mobile Specialist & DevOps Enthusiast
 I am a **JS Master** and **Flutter/Dart Developer** dedicated to building high-performance, scalable applications.
-I specialize in architecting systems that balance the flexibility of NoSQL with the rigorous data integrity of Relational Databases.
+I specialize in architecting systems that balance the flexibility of NoSQL with the rigorous data integrity of Relational Databases, all while maintaining robust **CI/CD** pipelines for automated delivery.

 ---